PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 7: The prior probabilities on our classes/perspectives discovered by our LCM_

-We can interpret each of these probabilities as the chance that a randomly picked respondent is assigned to a particular class.
+We can interpret each of these probabilities as the chance a randomly picked respondent is assigned to a particular class.
 Thus, if we were to pull a respondent at random, there is a $26.1\%$ chance of that respondent being from class $1$.

-We see that the largest class in our dataset is class $3$, with classes $1$ and
+The largest class in our dataset is class $3$, with classes $1$ and
 $2$ being smaller groups.
 We see that a random respondent has close to equal chance of being either class $1$ or $2$.

 I then studied the tables of class-conditional probabilities for answers to the
 $18$ questions we clustered upon.
-I have left most of this analysis in my [inference notebook](https://github.com/PLBMR/mentalHealthDataAnalysis/blob/master/osmiMentalHealthInTech/analysis/clusterAnalysis/clusterAnalysis_inference.ipynb), But I think it would be useful to discuss some of these tables to make a claim about the perspectives defined by our clusters.
+I have left most of this analysis in my [inference notebook](https://github.com/PLBMR/mentalHealthDataAnalysis/blob/master/osmiMentalHealthInTech/analysis/clusterAnalysis/clusterAnalysis_inference.ipynb), But it would be useful to discuss some of these tables to make a claim about the perspectives defined by our clusters.

 ![figure8](../figures/figure8.png)